HeardLibrary/digital-scholarship/computer/command-windows.md

 Although the commands illustrated here are ideosyncratic to the particular cases of Jupyter notebooks and Blazegraph, the workflow is similar for many applications of this type:

-1. Open a Terminal window.
+1. Open a Command Prompt window.
 2. Execute a command line command to start the server.
 3. Enter an appropriate localhost URL in the browser URL bar.
 4. Work